 - Worst Low Light.
 I'd tend to award this prize to most of the earlier 12mp Panasonic m4/3 models (the GH2 is somewhat better than the rest; the Olympus OM-D EM-1 is currently the state of the art for m4/3).
 But you also have a lot of fast lens choices in m4/3, so you can mitigate that problem.
 While some people complain about low light performance, we're still far better off than we were with film.
 Unless you're shooting in low light for a living, I wouldn't overly obsess with the "worst" in this category.
 If you're surprised that the Nikon 1 isn't the winner here, it's because Nikon managed to pull a rabbit out of its hat: the Nikon 1 swings above its sensor size expectation, especially the new J5.
 While that's not quite up to the best m4/3 sensors, it's close enough not to ding it here.

 - Worst Video.
 The Leica M9, which has none ;~).
-Leica did update the M to include video, but you can still buy a M9 variation.
+Leica did update the M to include video, but you can still buy a M9 variation without it.
 Still, a number of cameras don't have a great deal of flexibility in their video features.
 Thus, you have to make sure that the camera you choose can actually perform the video format choice you desire.

 - Worst JPEGs.
 I’d tend to say the Leica M's, surprisingly.
 Everyone else has flexible enough controls that I'm pretty sure you can find some setting that'll produce what you want.

 - Worst Lenses.
-As time passed, I had to change my answer here: pretty much everyone is making good to excellent lenses, though Sony still probably has more weaker ones than the rest of the players.
+As time passed, I had to change my answer here: pretty much everyone is making good to excellent lenses, though Sony still probably has more weaker ones than the rest of the players in their APS offerings.
 The real issue here is quantity of lenses. m4/3 wins hands down, while everyone else is still playing catch up.